Alexandria Virginia Courthouse Criminal Defense

 If you have been arrested and charged with a crime in Virginia, one of the first issues that you will be confronted with is your pre-trial status, specifically, whether or not you will receive bond (otherwise known as “bail”).
+Thus, it is important to understand the basics of bond motions in Virginia.

 For some offenses, you may simply receive a Summons, telling you when and where your next hearing is.
 This is common in many misdemeanors like Reckless Driving or Trespass.
 In this instance, you won’t be booked, and you won’t have to worry about whether or not you will need bond.
 You will be on your way after reviving the summons.